Belle-Anse: Transportation

 Motor boats (chaloupes) remain the most important travel methods between Belle-Anse and other nearby cities and towns.
 Though there is a road that links Belle-Anse to Thiotte and Port-au-Prince, there is no regular scheduled bus travel.
 One possibility to get from Port-au-Prince to Belle-Anse is to travel from Port-au-Prince to Jacmel by bus or plane.
 Sometimes the bus will go all the way to Marigot.
 From Marigot or Jacmel, a chaloupe should be available for the port of Belle-Anse.

 Travel on these boats can sometimes be risky.
 They operate in the dark of the night without any light.

 In 1995 a small French airliner crashed fatally near Belle-Anse.

 Education

-There are several elementary schools: one that is run by the government, and a few other ones that have been established through partnerships with foreign organisations.
-Education, beyond elementary level, still remains a challenge.
-For many years, L'Ecole Vocationelle de Belle-Anse was the only means to obtain a partial secondary education.
-At that school, the focus was and is still on trade skills, instead of academic subjects.
-Those who wish to obtain a solid secondary school education had to travel to Port-au-Prince or Jacmel.
-A complete and solid secondary education still remains a need and a challenge for many Belle-Ansois.
+Belle-Anse has several primary schools, including a government-run school and others established with support from foreign organizations.
+L'Ecole Vocationelle de Belle-Anse has historically provided vocational education beyond the primary level, with an emphasis on trade skills.
+Students seeking academic secondary education have also attended schools in Jacmel or Port-au-Prince.